SEN Information Report

-Where appropriate staff are also trained in MIDAS Minibus Driving, NRASTIC and medical training appropriate to the children in their care.
+Where appropriate staff are also trained in MIDAS Minibus Driving, NRASTC, conditions specific and medical training appropriate to the children in their care.

 B: List Areas of Expertise

-Specific staff areas of expertise include Moving and Handling, Team Teach Instructors, Total Communication, Outreach Services, Duke of Edinburgh Instructors, Rebound Therapy,
+Specific staff areas of expertise include Moving and Handling, Team Teach Instructors, Total Communication, Thrive, Duke of Edinburgh Instructors, Rebound Therapy.

 What intervention programmes does our school run and how are they delivered?

 Children follow personal pathways that allow them to access a curriculum suitable to their needs.
 Various interventions are available to learners who are struggling to access the curriculum in a class environment.
 This includes the use of “The Hub,” a quiet room where children can work on their own or as part of a small group, the Thrive room and outdoor areas such as a Forest area.
 There is also a team of pastoral support teaching assistants who have received additional training in children’s mental health and wellbeing, behavior management and counselling. ..

 What teaching strategies does our school use for children with learning difficulties including: Autistic Spectrum Disorder, Hearing Impairments, and Visual Impairments?

 Bettridge School has staff skilled in working with children with severe and complex learning difficulties.
-Various teaching strategies are used: Total Communication, group and individual work.
+Various teaching strategies are used including Total Communication, group and individual work, Attention Autism and Thrive.

 What support does our school put in place for children and young people who find it difficult to conform to school behavioural expectations and how do we support children and young people to avoid exclusion?